basedhound/food-delivery_react-native/README.md

 - **[Expo](https://expo.dev/)** is an open-source platform for building universal native apps (Android, iOS, web) using JavaScript/TypeScript and React Native.
 It features file-based routing via Expo Router, fast refresh, native modules for camera/maps/notifications, over-the-air updates (EAS), and streamlined app deployment :contentReference[oaicite:2]{index=2}.

+- **[NativeWind](https://www.nativewind.dev/)** brings Tailwind CSS to React Native and Expo, allowing you to style mobile components using utility-first classes for fast, consistent, and responsive UI design.

 - **[React Native](https://reactnative.dev/)** is a framework for building mobile UIs with React.
 It enables component‑based, cross-platform development with declarative UI, deep native API support, and is tightly integrated with Expo for navigation and native capabilities.

 - **[Tailwind CSS](https://tailwindcss.com/)** is a utility-first CSS framework enabling rapid UI design via low-level classes.
 In React Native/Expo, it’s commonly used with NativeWind to apply Tailwind-style utilities to mobile components :contentReference[oaicite:3]{index=3}.

 - **[TypeScript](https://www.typescriptlang.org/)** is a statically-typed superset of JavaScript providing type annotations, interfaces, enums, generics, and enhanced tooling.
 It improves error detection, code quality, and scalability—ideal for robust, maintainable projects.

+- **[Zustand](https://github.com/pmndrs/zustand)** is a minimal, hook-based state management library for React and React Native.
+It lets you manage global state with zero boilerplate, no context providers, and excellent performance through selective state subscriptions.

 ## <a name="features">🔋 Features</a>